 Kaletra contains the following two different medicines combined in one pill:

-PIs block an HIV enzyme called protease.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
+PIs block an HIVcalled .
+(An enzyme is a that starts or increases the speed of a chemical reaction.)
 By blocking protease, the two drugs in combination prevent HIV from multiplying and can reduce the amount of HIV in the body.

 Before taking Kaletra, tell your health care provider:

-Kaletra comes in the following forms and strengths:
+Kaletra (the brand name for the ritonavir) comes in tablet form in the following strengths:lopinavir and

 Kaletra tablets can be taken with or without food.
 Swallow the tablets whole.
 Do not chew, break, or crush the tablets.

 Take Kaletra oral solution with food.
-Pregnant women should not take Kaletra oral solution.
+Pregnant women should not take Kaletra oral solution because it contains alcohol.